 Finally, the model we use to fit the term structure is the dynamic Nelson and Siegel (1987) and Diebold and Li (2006) model augmented with macroeconomic data.
-In principle this is not necessary and a non-parametric model for the term structure could be fit to the data.
+In principle, this is not necessary and a nonparametric model for the term structure could be fit to the data.
 However, as previously mentioned, the Nelson and Siegel (1987) model has the advantage of interpreting the monetary policy shocks as a combination of movements in level, curvature and slope.
-We are not the first to attempt to link movements in level, curvature and slope of the term structure to the macroeconomy.
-In particular, Moench (2012) uses a three factor model to predict the yield curve and the macroeconomy, and finds evidence that an increase in the curvature factor predicts a flattening of the yield curve and future declines in output.
-The main difference between our approach and Moench (2012) is that the latter does not identify monetary policy shocks and separately identifies shocks to level, curvature and slope, while we identify the exogenous, joint movement in level, curvature and slope on days of monetary policy announcements as the monetary policy shock.
-To address the potential existence of non-linearities, we estimate a time-varying parameter model with state dependence.
-Alternatively, one could rely on models with time-varying GARCH volatility (Koopman et al., 2010); one could also use more general parametric models that allow for measurement error in the extracted yield curve factors, or, even more generally, macro-yield models with no-arbitrage restrictions (see Diebold et al., 2005; Diebold and Rudebusch, 2012; Moench, 2012; Altavilla et al., 2017; Ang and Piazzesi, 2003, among others).
+We are not the first to attempt to link movements in level, curvature, and slope of the term structure to the macroeconomy.
+In particular, Moench (2012) used a three factor model to predict the yield curve and the macroeconomy, and finds evidence that an increase in the curvature factor predicts a flattening of the yield curve and future declines in output.
+The main difference between our approach and Moench (2012) is that the latter does not identify monetary policy shocks and separately identifies shocks to level, curvature and slope, while we identify the exogenous, joint movement in level, curvature, and slope on days of monetary policy announcements as the monetary policy shock.
+To address the potential existence of nonlinearities, we estimate a time-varying parameter model with state dependence.
+Alternatively, one could rely on models with time-varying GARCH volatility (Koopman Mallee, and Van der Wel (2010)); one could also use more general parametric models that allow for measurement error in the extracted yield curve factors, or, even more generally, macro-yield models with no-arbitrage restrictions (see Diebold, Rudebusch, and Aruoba (2006), Diebold and Rudebusch, (2012), Moench (2012), Altavilla, Giacomini, and Ragusa (2017), Ang and Piazzesi (2003), among others).